About the service

 The service brings together the previous MSK screening service, MSK assessment and treatment service and musculoskeletal physiotherapy service into one holistic service.

-Further treatment by the service may include a variety of techniques such as manual therapy, exercise, self-management techniques, advice, posture correction, electrotherapy, acupuncture, hydrotherapy and groups eg gym, tai chi and core stability.
+Further treatment by the service may include a variety of techniques such as manual therapy, exercise, self-management techniques, advice, posture correction, electrotherapy, acupuncture, hydrotherapy and groups eg gym and core stability.